GOOD ACADEMIC STANDING & SATISFACTORY ACADEMIC PROGRESS

 - not be absent from the University for an extended period of time or participate in a program offered by another university without the explicit permission of the Centre.

-A candidate for the Ph.D. program will be denied further registration in the program and will have his or her candidacy terminated at the end of the third year of registration if, by that time, either a) he or she has not completed all requirements for the degree exclusive of thesis research – including course requirements, language requirements, Field Examination, or b) does not have an approved thesis topic, supervisor(s) or advisory committee.
+Grounds for Program Termination: A candidate for the Ph.D. program may be denied further registration in the program and will have their candidacy terminated at the end of the third year of registration if, by that time, either a) they have not completed all requirements for the degree exclusive of thesis research – including course requirements, language requirements, Field Examination, b) they do not have an approved thesis topic, supervisor(s) or advisory committee, or c) they have received two consecutive reports of unsatisfactory progress at supervisory committee meetings.